aws-ia/terraform-aws-eks-blueprints/examples/gitops/argocd-multi-cluster/README.md

 ArgoCD built-in roles are `role:admin` and `role:readonly` additional policies can be added see [ArgoCD RBAC documentation](https://argo-cd.readthedocs.io/en/stable/operator-manual/rbac/)

 ### CLI Login
-Whe login with Argo CLI use the command  `argocd login https://myargocd.acme.com --sso`.
+Log in with the Argo CLI using the command  `argocd login https://myargocd.acme.com --sso`.

 ### Disable Dex
-ArgoCD also support SSO using [Bundled Dex OIDC provider](https://argo-cd.readthedocs.io/en/stable/operator-manual/user-management/#dex)
+ArgoCD also supports SSO using [Bundled Dex OIDC provider](https://argo-cd.readthedocs.io/en/stable/operator-manual/user-management/#dex)
 Since we are not using dex, the example disables dex in ArgoCD.